mateusduraes/mateusduraes/README.md

 ### Hi there! 👋

-I do work as a FullStack JavaScript developer, mainly using TypeScript and NodeJS.
+I do work as a Full Stack developer, mainly using TypeScript and NodeJS.

 ---